ConferencesCode/SIGMA/README.md

 - torch-geometric=2.2.0
 - networkx=2.8.8

-We also provide the conda environment yml file, which you can use to clone our environment.
+We also provide the conda environment yml file [SimGNN/simgnn.yml], which you can use to clone our environment.

 ### C++:
--please refer to SimRank/SimRankRelease project, which is a SOTA all-pair simrank computation algorithm.
+- please refer to SimRank/SimRankRelease project, which is a SOTA all-pair simrank computation algorithm.
 [Localpush] (https://ieeexplore.ieee.org/abstract/document/8509277)

+## Steps:

+1. Download the large-scale datasets from [LINKX](https://github.com/CUAI/Non-Homophily-Large-Scale) to "data/" folder.

+2. Calculate the approximate simrank matrix using the Localpush implementation.
+Note that the input and output of Localpush are required all txt files having the following sample format:

+'''
+node_u node_v
+1 2
+2 3
+3 6
+'''